‘A warning disguised as entertainment’

 With The Opiners, about Saving Texas

 April 10, 2019 Nancy talked about her first novel, Saving Texas, with Opining Women, a long-standing book club in Charlotte.
-The club encourages all of its members to express opinions about ...Beyond ‘It was a dark and stormy night….’
+The ...Beyond ‘It was a dark and stormy night….’

 Sept.
-27, 2017 I really enjoyed talking about Saving Texas and Winning Texas to gracious and literate members of the Carolina Women’s Club at TPC Piper Glen.
-I found it interesting that ...Q&A with Saving Texas author in Daily Tar Heel
+27, 2017 I really enjoyed talking about Saving Texas and Winning Texas to gracious and literate members of the Carolina Women’s ...Q&A with Saving Texas author in Daily Tar Heel

 Sept.
 5, 2014 Josh Whitener reviewed Saving Texas for The Charlotte Weekly here.
 Cached here.Linda C. Brinson reviews Saving Texas for Greensboro News & Record